 Trembling or twitching

-Most people spend some time worrying about their troubles, whether money, job demands, or changing relationships.
-What sets GAD apart is the feeling that you can't stop worrying.
-You may find it impossible to relax, even when you're doing something you enjoy.
-In severe cases, GAD can interfere with work, relationships, and daily activities.
+Your troubles will naturally concern you.
+What sets generalized anxiety disorder apart is the feeling that you can't stop worrying.
+You may find it very hard to relax, even when you do something you enjoy.
+Severe cases can hamper work, relationships, and daily activities.

-People of any age can develop GAD, even children.
-The disorder tends to appear gradually, with the first symptoms most likely to occur between childhood and middle age.
-GAD affects twice as many women as men.
+People of any age can develop generalized anxiety disorder, even children.
+It tends to appear gradually, with the first symptoms most likely to happen between childhood and middle age.
+Twice as many women as men say they have it.

 The genes passed down through a family may put some people at a higher risk for anxiety, but that's not the whole picture.
-Scientists think that a mix of DNA, environment, and psychological factors are to blame.
-Researchers are looking at brain chemicals called neurotransmitters, as well as a pair of structures inside the brain called the amygdalae.
+Your background and experiences also matter.
+Brain chemicals called neurotransmitters, as well as a pair of structures inside the brain called the amygdalae, seem to be involved.

-There's no lab test for GAD, so the diagnosis is made based on your description of your symptoms.
-It's important to be specific when telling your doctor about your anxiety.
-What do you worry about?
+There's no lab test, so the diagnosis is based on your description of your symptoms.
+Your doctor may ask, What do you worry about?
 How often?
 Does your anxiety interfere with any activities?
-You may have GAD if you have been feeling anxious or worrying too much for at least six months.
+It may be generalized anxiety disorder if you have felt anxious or worried too much for at least 6 months.

 One kind of talk therapy is very effective in treating anxiety.
-It's called cognitive behavioral therapy or CBT.
+It's called cognitive behavioral therapy.
 A counselor helps you identify your negative thoughts and actions.
-CBT may include homework, such as writing down the thoughts that lead to excess worry.
-You will also learn calming strategies.
-People can feel better in three to four months.
-A combination of medicine and CBT often works best.
+You may do homework, such as writing down the thoughts that lead to excess worry.
+You will also learn how to calm yourself.

-You can support your treatment for GAD by making a few simple changes in your habits.
-Avoid caffeine, street drugs, and even some cold medicines, which can boost anxiety symptoms.
+A few simple changes can help.
+Avoid caffeine, illegal drugs, and even some cold medicines, which can boost anxiety symptoms.
 Try to get enough rest and eat healthy foods.
-Try relaxation techniques, such as yoga or meditation.
-And be sure to exercise; there's evidence that moderate physical activity can have a calming effect.
+Use relaxation techniques, such as meditation.
+Also, exercise!
+Research shows that moderate physical activity (like a brisk walk) can be calming.

-People who have GAD may also develop depression, alcoholism, or drug addiction.
-If one of these illnesses occurs, a second treatment plan may be needed.
+People who have generalized anxiety disorder may also develop depression, alcoholism, or drug addiction.
 It's also common for people with GAD to have another anxiety disorder.
 These can include panic disorder, posttraumatic stress disorder, obsessive-compulsive disorder, and social phobia.

 People with panic disorder have sudden attacks of terror.
 Symptoms can include a pounding heart, sweating, dizziness, nausea, or chest pain.
 You may think you're having a heart attack, dying, or losing your mind.
-Panic disorder affects about six million American adults, and it's one of the most treatable of all anxiety disorders.
+It's one of the most treatable of all anxiety disorders.

 Posttraumatic Stress Disorder

-Some people develop posttraumatic stress disorder (PTSD) after living through a terrifying ordeal.
-Rape, abuse, war, or a natural disaster can lead to this type of anxiety.
+Some people develop posttraumatic stress disorder (PTSD) after living through a terrifying event.
 The symptoms include vivid flashbacks and a loss of interest in activities that were once enjoyable.
 People may also have trouble being affectionate.
 They may feel irritable or even become violent.
-PTSD affects almost eight million Americans.
-It's treated with medicine and counseling.
+Treatments include medicine and counseling.

 People with obsessive-compulsive disorder (OCD) have troubling thoughts they can't control.
-Some people feel that they must perform senseless rituals.
-Common compulsions include excessive hand-washing and locking the door repeatedly.
+They may feel that they need to repeat rituals, such as washing their hands or checking that the door is locked.
 They may get dressed in a certain order or count objects for no good reason.
-Many people with OCD know their rituals don't make sense but can't stop doing them.
-OCD affects about two million Americans and is often treated with medication and psychotherapy.
+It’s often treated with medication and psychotherapy.

 Social Anxiety Disorder

-People with social phobia feel overly panicky and self-conscious in ordinary social situations.
-Symptoms include a sense of dread before social events and sweating, blushing, nausea, or difficulty talking during the events.
-In severe cases, people with social phobia may avoid school or work.
-The disorder affects 15 million American adults and can be treated with psychotherapy or medications.
+People with social phobia feel panicky and self-conscious in ordinary social situations.
+Symptoms include a sense of dread before social events and sweating, blushing, nausea, or trouble talking during the events.
+In severe cases, they may avoid school or work.
+It can be treated with psychotherapy and medicine.

 A phobia is an intense fear of something that is not likely to cause you any harm.
-Common phobias include heights, closed-in spaces like elevators or tunnels, dogs, flying, and water.
-About 19 million Americans have specific phobias.
-Many don't seek help because the feared situation or object is easy to avoid.
-But phobias respond very well to a type of therapy involving desensitization.
+Common ones include heights, closed-in spaces like elevators, dogs, flying, and water.
+Many people don't seek help because it’s easy to avoid whatever they fear.
+But phobias can be treated.

-Start by discussing your anxiety with your family doctor.
-He or she can rule out other illnesses that can mimic GAD.
-If an anxiety disorder seems likely, you'll probably be sent to a mental health professional.
-This specialist should have training in psychotherapy.
-It's important to choose someone you're comfortable with to guide your progress as you work to feel better.
+Start by talking with your family doctor.
+If an anxiety disorder seems likely, he will probably refer you to a mental health specialist who is trained in psychotherapy.
+It's important to choose someone you're comfortable talking to.